Residential Care Skill Set

 Students are expected to:

-• Attend a face to face 6 hour session every fortnight on a Tuesday (4 in total)
+- Attend a face to face session (6 hours) every fortnight (Tuesday - 4 in total)

-• Complete 120 hours of placement in a Child Protection setting (at your place of work).
-Timesheets to be submitted and used as evidence to demonstrate total 120 hours worked.
+- Complete 120 hours of placement in a Child Protection setting (at your place of work).
+Timesheets/payslips to be used as evidence to demonstrate total 120 hours worked.

-• Spend approx. 9 hours per week working through their course materials, research, revision and completion of assessments.
+- Spend approximately 9 hours per week working through their course materials, research, revision and completion of assessments.

 Workplace online delivery | 8 weeks course length | Part-time study load